Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): Concluding Remarks

 \section{Concluding Remarks}

-We have extended the line of work initiated in \cite{DBLP:conf/fscd/PaulusN021}, on resource $\lambda$-calculi with firm logical foundations.
+\subparagraph{Summary} We have extended the line of work we developed in \cite{DBLP:conf/fscd/PaulusN021}, on resource $\lambda$-calculi with firm logical foundations via typed concurrent processes.
 We presented \lamrfailunres, a resource calculus with non-determinism and explicit failures, with dedicated treatment for linear and unrestricted resources.
 By means of examples, we illustrated the expressivity, (lazy) semantics, and design decisions underpinning \lamrfailunres, and introduced a class of well-formed expressions based on intersection types, which includes fail-prone expressions.
 To bear witness to the logical foundations of \lamrfailunres, we defined and proved correct a typed encoding into the concurrent calculus \spi, which subsumes the one in \cite{DBLP:conf/fscd/PaulusN021}.
-We plan to study key properties for \lamrfailunres (such as solvability and normalization) by leveraging our typed encoding into \spi.
+We plan to study key properties for \lamrfailunres (such as solvability and normalisation) by leveraging our typed encoding into \spi.

+\subparagraph{Related Work} With respect to previous resource calculi, a distinctive feature of \lamrfailunres is its support of explicit failures, which may arise depending on the interplay between (i)~linear and unrestricted occurrences of variables in a term and (ii)~associated resources in the bag.
+This feature allows \lamrfailunres to express variants of usual $\lambda$-terms ($\mathbf{I}$, $\Delta$, $\Omega$) not expressible in other resource calculi.

+Related to \lamrfailunres is Boudol's work on a $\lambda$-calculus in which multiplicities can be infinite~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00}.
+An intersection type system is used to prove {\em adequacy} with respect to a testing semantics.
+However, failing behaviours as well as typability are not explored.
+Multiplicities can be expressed in $\lamrfailunres$: a linear resource is available $m$ times when the linear bag contains $m$ copies of it; the term fails if the corresponding number of linear variables is different from $m$.

+Also related is the resource $\lambda$-calculus by Pagani and Ronchi della Rocca~\cite{PaganiR10}, which includes linear and reusable resources; the latter are available in multisets, also called bags.
+In their setting, $M[N^!]$ denotes an application of a term $M$ to a resource $N$ that can be used {\em ad libitum}.
+Standard terms such as {\bf I}, $\Delta$ and $\Omega$ are expressed as $\lambda x.x$, $\Delta:=\lambda x. x[x^!]$, and $\Omega:=\Delta[\Delta^!]$, respectively; different variants are possible but cannot express the desired behaviour.
+A lazy reduction semantics is based on {\em baby} and {\em giant} steps: whereas the first consume one resource at each time, the second comprises several baby steps; combinations of the use of resources (by permuting resources in bags) are considered.
+A (non-idempotent) intersection type system is proposed: normalisation and a characterisation of solvability are investigated.
+Unlike our work, encodings into the $\pi$-calculus are not explored in~\cite{PaganiR10}.